 SquareSoft, now known as Square-Enix, is as revered in the Japanese RPG genre as LucasArts is to adventure games.
 Their creative zenith arguably came during the fourth generation on the Super Nintendo with titles such as Chrono Trigger, Final Fantasy and Secret of Mana causing a stir amongst gamers.
 Live-A-Live counts itself as one of those games, but few English speakers know it exists...

 If you're familiar with the titles Square put out in this era, you'll be right at home with the presentation and mechanics of Live-A-Live, although there are several things it does differently.
-There's still random battles, a top down perspective and a epic story that unfolds fantastically, but it's the way that story is told that is its biggest departure.
-You begin the game by selecting one of seven characters, each with their own story-line.
-The are all vastly different and range from a prehistoric caveman to a kung-fu master or even a robot.
+There's still random battles, a top-down perspective and an epic story that unfolds fantastically, but it's the way that story is told that is its biggest departure.
+You begin the game by selecting one of seven characters, each with their own storyline.
+They are all vastly different and range from a prehistoric caveman to a kung-fu master or even a robot.
 The game-play varies in each story too.
 While the cowboy chapter has no random battles (and only one scripted one), the wrestler sees you fight constantly.
 Hulk Hogan even turns up as one of his opponents!